gireeshkbogu/WBMRI-Image-Classification-PyTorch/README.md

 ### Note:
 The current model trained on a small number of images with a simple CNN but works well.
-No augmentation or transfer learnning has applied.
+No augmentation or transfer learning used.
 I will update the metrics, and different models, and with a large number of images in the future.